1 + 1

 result

 Even assignment returns a value (though R hides it).
-You can see it with parentheses:
+You can reveal it with parentheses:

 (z <- 42)

-This “everything is an expression” rule comes directly from Church’s lambda calculus (Section 1.2).
-In the lambda calculus, there are only expressions.
-No instructions, no statements.
-R followed that design, and it means you can compose pieces of R code in ways that would be impossible in a language with statements.
+This “everything is an expression” rule comes directly from Church’s lambda calculus (Section 1.2), where there are only expressions: no instructions, no statements, no side-channel commands.
+R followed that design faithfully, and the payoff is that you can compose pieces of R code in ways that would be impossible in a language built around statements.
+If every piece of code produces a value, every piece of code can be nested inside every other piece of code.
+What happens when you apply that principle to the thing that does the most work in R: functions?

 Exercises